 Like for PCR, microfluidic devices enabled to accelerate thermalisation process for fast qPCR process (40 qPCR cycles in 20min and approximately 1h with commercial standard systems), helped with smaller PCR working volume, while conserving the same amplification efficiency and sensitivity (i.e. minimum nucleic acid concentration detectable) than regular commercial systems (30,31).

-Microfluidic device was also developed for parallel pathogen detections (water parasites) using capillary injection and preloaded primers to simplify greatly system complexity and end-user task (32).
+Microfluidic devices were also developed for parallel pathogen detections (water parasites) using capillary injection and preloaded primers to greatly simplify system complexity and end-user task (32).

 Microfluidic qPCR device.
 Adapted from Ramalingam et al., Sensors and Actuators B, 2010 (32)